MLeganes/42Born2BeRoot/configuration.md

 	passwd			[Change passwd for actual user]
 	sudo passwd		[Change pass for root]

-To update the passwd policy in the users that are already in the system, it must be changed manually by the admin.
+To update the passwd-policy in the users that are already in the system, it must be changed manually by the admin.

 	# Check the passwd status
 	chage -l <username>